dmlc/gluon-nlp/docs/examples/machine_translation/transformer.md

 * [Stack](../../api/data.batchify.rst#gluonnlp.data.batchify.Stack) simply stacks all elements in a batch, and requires all elements to be of the same length.

 We can then construct bucketing samplers, which generate batches by grouping sequences with similar lengths.
 Here, we use [FixedBucketSampler](../../api/data.rst#gluonnlp.data.FixedBucketSampler) with [ExpWidthBucket](../../api/data.rst#gluonnlp.data.ExpWidthBucket).
+FixedBucketSampler aims to assign each data sample to a fixed bucket based on its length.
 With this setting, the sampler would select buckets following an approximately exponentially increasing interval of maximum bucket lengths.

 ```{.python .input}
 wmt_bucket_scheme = nlp.data.ExpWidthBucket(bucket_len_step=1.2)